Billy-Spearman-WCCI/RaceCarExtension/README.md

       shorter timescale."
       - With internet delivery, delivery cycles of just a week (or even shorter) are common now.
     - "Business people and developers must work together daily throughout the project."
       - This is vital.
-The team needs ready access to a _decisionmaker_ ... not just a liaison to the decisionmaker.
+The team needs ready access to a _decision-maker_ ... not just a liaison to the decision-maker.
     - "Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done."
       - Note that there's no "manager" mentioned anywhere here!!!